manyosit/itsm-amqpbridge/docs/index.md

 You can send a message with a **Set Fields** filter action.
 You can provide values for *exchange*, *routingKey* and *message*.
 Only *message* is required.

 ![useful image](img/set-fields.png)

+# Known issues

+The way remedy deals with Webservices can messages published twice on the exchange.

+The behaviour is described here https://communities.bmc.com/docs/DOC-48090

+You can fix it if you change the *soapsequence* setting to either *Soap11-Only* or *Soap21-Only*.